zackgithuboriginal/FreeWork-milestone-project-1/README.md

 ## Deployment

 The project is deployed and live using GitHub pages.
 This is a very useful tool and it is was setup very simply.

-By going into the repository where the project is saved and then going to the settings menu by clicking the gear icon inside the repository.
-From inside the settings menu I navigated to the GitHub Pages section where I was presented with the option to choose the Branch and Root folder of the repository from which to source the project from.
+1. Go into the repository where the project is saved and then go to the settings menu by clicking the gear icon inside the repository.
+2. From inside the settings menu navigated to the GitHub Pages section where you will be presented with the option to choose the Branch and Root folder of the repository from which you wish to source the project from.

-After filling out these two options you select the "Save" button and it presents a URL on which the project is now hosted.
+3. After filling out these two options select the "Save" button and you will be presented with a URL on which the project is now hosted.

 ## Credits